WilliamNHarvey/breathingUI/README.md

       api.js            --> Top-level route config
-      index.js          --> Route for serving HTML pages and partials (AngularJS templates) api/              --> All route configs of our modules will be here beers.js        --> Our example module route config. views/
+      index.js          --> Route for serving HTML pages and partials (AngularJS templates) api/              --> All route configs of our modules will be here sleepear.js     --> Route config.
+    views/
       index.jade        --> Main page for app, where the top-level ui-view is defined layout.jade       --> Doctype, title, head boilerplate
-      partials/         --> Angular view partials (partial jade templates) index.jade      --> The default state (for UI Router) beers/          --> All the templates for our module are listed here
+      partials/         --> Angular view partials (partial jade templates) index.html      --> The default state (for UI Router) sleepear/       --> All the templates for our module are listed here

-## Example App

-A simple [beer management app](http://beer-project.herokuapp.com/beers) is running and using this seed.

-## Support

-Feel free to comment, fork or upgrade this code.

-## License
-MIT